inkdropapp/docs-old/pages/manual/basic-usage.md

 ![AddNote](/manual/02-basic-usage_addnote.png)

-To create new notebook, click a menu item labeled 'New notebook..' in the middle of sidebar:
+To create new notebook, click 'Add' button on the right of 'Notebooks' section:

 ![AddBook](/manual/02-basic-usage_addbook.png)